gowerc/pschecker/README.md

 ```

 Note that running the code as shown above only performs a single stock check.
 If you wish to continuously check for stock you will need to set up a cron job or some other reoccurring process.

+## About

+Core code uses Selenium controlled by Python, sends text alerts using Twilio and runs a cron job via GitHub Actions.